-No West Coast of Ireland trip would be complete without a trip to the iconic Cliffs of Moher.
+No West Coast of Ireland trip would be complete without a trip to the iconic and famous Cliffs of Moher.
 They are Ireland’s most visited natural attraction and they’re popular for a reason.
-This area of coastline is simply stunning and the visitor centre, although touristy, gives you the chance to get up close to the cliffs edge.
+This area of coastline is simply stunning and the visitor centre, although touristy, gives you the chance to get up close to the cliff’s edge.

-Galway is Ireland’s most famous city after Dublin, however it’s much smaller in size than Dublin so it’s a lot easier to navigate and get a good feel for in a small amount of time.
-It’s full of colourful buildings, plenty of pubs and is situated on the water.
+Galway is Ireland’s most famous City after Dublin, however, it’s much smaller in size than Dublin so it’s a lot easier to navigate and get a good feel for in a small amount of time.
+It’s full of colourful buildings, plenty of local Irish Pubs and is situated on the water.
 There are street performers day and night giving you a taste of traditional Irish music and generally, its just a good craic!

-Limerick is the third biggest city in Ireland however its a city that isn’t centered around tourism like Galway is.
-I would suggest visiting Limerick for a few hours to visit the castle and have a walk along the River Shannon.
-To see more things to do in Limerick then have a look at my post – How to Spend a few hours in Limerick.
+Limerick is the third biggest city in Ireland however its a City that isn’t centred around tourism like Galway is.
+I would suggest visiting Limerick for a few hours if you are passing by on a road trip to visit the Castle and have a walk along the River Shannon.

-The Connemara National Park is a big area of land in West Ireland.
+The Connemara National Park is a big area of land in West Ireland and one of the most popular places to visit in Ireland.
 The scenery here is very mountainous and rugged with lots of lakes.
-You can drive through it, taking in the beauty surrounding you, stopping when you feel like it to take pictures and have a walk, and you can go to the main visitor centre and walk a suggested walking route from there which is what I did.
+You can drive through it taking in the beauty surrounding you, stopping when you feel like it to take pictures and have a walk, and you can go to the main visitor centre and walk a suggested walking route around the Connemara National Park which is what I did.

 There are 3 walks available ranging from 30 minutes to 90-120 minutes, I did the Lower Diamond Hill Walk which was 3km and took about 45 minutes, it wasn’t particularly strenuous but it gave amazing views from a high part of the mountain overlooking the lakes and countryside.

-Kylemore Abbey is a 10-15 minute drive from the Connemara National Park visitor centre so if you visit one then you might as well visit both.
-Kylemore Abbey was built in the 1800’s and it’s had a lot of love, care and money put into it.
+Kylemore Abbey is an iconic place to visit in Ireland, it’s a 10-15 minute drive from the Connemara National Park visitor centre so if you visit one you should visit both.
+Kylemore Abbey was built in the 1800s and it’s had a lot of love, care and money put into it.
 It’s been a hotel and a girls school and experienced a fire or two that could have ruined the castle but luckily didn’t.

 The Abbey is beautiful to view from the lake and up close.
 I would suggest buying a ticket so you can get closer to it and go inside to read more about its history.
 There is also a gorgeous walled garden a mile from the Abbey which is accessible via foot or a shuttle bus that runs every 10-15 minutes to take you between the two areas.

 Donegal was a bit too far North for me to visit on this trip but if I had had the time then I definitely would have gone!
-It has recently topped National Geographic’s Cool List for 2017 and for good reasons.
-Donegal appears to be the place that makes you feel like you’re really ‘off the beaten path’ in Ireland, escaping the rest of the world with it’s wild landscape, country roads and incredible coastline!
+It topped National Geographic’s Cool List and for good reasons.
+Donegal appears to be the place that makes you feel like you’re really ‘off the beaten path’ in Ireland, escaping the rest of the world with its wild landscape, country roads and incredible coastline!